scssandanayake/Stat-for-DS-course-work/README.md

-# Stats For Data Science Course Work
+# Stats For Data Science Coursework
 This repository was created for statistics for data science coursework.

 # Weather Forecaster